prototypefund/reproducible-website/how-to-chair-a-meeting.md

     - Post the meeting summary email to `rb-general@`.

-      Use the previous such email as a template.
+      Use the previous email as a template.

     - Update the /topic of #reproducible-builds with the date of Meeting N+1.